 He did not stop there – he embraced his new gift of life and lived loud & full.
 Bob met his wife Nancy in AA, and she tragically passed away in 1994.
 Shortly after, Bob and I began our 25 year journey together.
 We thought being married for 11 of those years was a good idea.
 We came to understand that rather than building one life together, it would be better to live two lives that we shared.
 We loved and trusted each other – always.
 His two greatest loves were AA & skydiving and he knew without the one he would not have the other.

 He truly “practiced the principles in all of his affairs”.
-Bob understood the idea that in time we become mentors to the new and in AA, as well as at the drop zone, his participation reflected the sense of responsible he felt to help others.
+Bob understood the idea that in time we become mentors to the new and in AA, as well as at the drop zone, his participation reflected the sense of responsibility he felt to help others.
 He made newbies feel welcome, offered encouragement and occasionally incentive for people to “keep coming back”.

 He always felt like he “wasn’t very smart”, but he was smart enough to know there was always more to learn, smart enough to know how to trust people, smart enough to know he was not better than anyone else and smart enough to avoid those people that were too smart to be kind.